 LOCAL BUSINESS CONTRACT EQUITY (LBCE) PROGRAM (LBE, SLBE, and VSLBE)

 Under its LBCE Program, Alameda CTC certifies firms as Local Business Enterprise (LBE), Small Local Business Enterprise (SLBE) or Very Small Local Business Enterprise (VSLBE), depending on the firm's size.
 This program applies to contracts funded solely by Measure B funds or a combination of Measure B and local funds.
 Contracts that include state and federal funds must adhere to state and federal requirements.
-For more information about how your firm can become a certified local business, visit our Local Business Contract Equity Program web page.

 To participate as a DBE in federal-aid contracts, small, disadvantaged firms, including those owned by minorities and women, must apply for and receive certification as a DBE.
 For the state of California, DBE certification is performed by the certifying agencies of the California Unified Certification Program.